-The company has two operating divisions: Retail Life and Corporate Life.
-Retail Life serves individual customers and some small group business.
-Corporate Life serves larger group business, including corporate customers and affinity groups with a large number of members.
+Our operations include three operating units: Advice Solutions, Employer Solutions and Customer Solutions.
+Advice Solutions serves the product and advice needs of individual customers and some small group businesses.
+Employer Solutions serves larger group business, including corporate customers and affinity groups with a large number of members.
+The Customer Solutions unit performs key ILA operations activities such as Policy Administration and Underwriting, Customer Support, Claims and Benefits Management.
 You can find more detail in section A (Business and Performance).